microsoft/fast/packages/utilities/fast-benchmarks/README.md

       $ yarn run benchmark --library=fast-element --benchmark=render --versions local master --localBenchFile=index2 --operations=update10th
       ```

-   2. **--branchname** - you can pass in any branch that has been pushed to Github.
+   2. **--branchName** - you can pass in any branch that has been pushed to Github.

       :crystal_ball: Use Case: you want to compare **master** branch with implementation from _index.ts_ and **archives/fast-element-1** branch with same implementation from _index.ts_